Electronic Pleasure (song): Chart performance

 "Electronic Pleasure" was a notable hit on the charts in Europe, Australia and Israel, although it didn't reach the same level of success as its predecessor, "Stayin' Alive '95".
 The song entered the top 20 in the UK, peaking at number 11 in its first week on the UK Singles Chart on February 18, 1996, just barely missing the top 10.
 It spent one week at that position and within the top 20, before dropping to number 26 the following week.
 In Scotland however, the song entered the top 10, peaking at number nine.
-"Electronic Pleasure" was a top 20 hit also in Italy (17) and a top 30 hit in France (23), while reaching the top 60 in Sweden (58).
+"Electronic Pleasure" was a top-20 hit also in Italy (17) and a top-30 hit in France (23), while reaching the top 60 in Sweden (58).
 On the Eurochart Hot 100, it peaked at number 69 in March 1996.
 Outside Europe, the single made its way to number two in Israel in February same year, and number 100 in Australia.

 Music video

 A music video was produced to promote the single, directed by Steve Price.
-It features the group performing in front of a large crowd at what appears to be a rave party in an abandoned building.
-Some scenes shows rapper Da Force outside, surrounded by fires and a burning car.
-Singer Wisdom appears at the party as a mysterious alien-like figure, wearing a white body suit and extended long white nails.
+It was filmed on a Saturday morning at 3.30 a.m. in Surrey.
 The video was shot in a freezing cold morgue in the disused Prestwich Mental Hospital and also features a World War II army tank.
-It was later published on YouTube in June 2008, and had generated almost two million views as of January 2023.
+In the video, the group is performing in front of a large crowd at what appears to be a rave party in an abandoned building.
+Other scenes shows rapper Da Force outside, surrounded by fires and a burning car.
+Singer Wisdom appears at the party as a mysterious alien-like figure, wearing a white rubber bodysuit and extended long white nails.
+Price had previously directed the video for the group's debut-single, "Set You Free".